- Search The Registry

 *On this date in 1857 Robert Terrell was born.
 He was a Black attorney, teacher and judge.

 Robert Heberton Terrell was born in Orange, Virginia to parents Harrison and Louisa Ann Terrell.
 The family moved to Washington, DC in 1865 after the end of the Civil War and emancipation.
-His father Harrison Terrell worked for prominent businessman.
+His father Harrison Terrell worked for a prominent businessman.
 Later he served as the personal valet for General Ulysses S. Grant.
 These connections aided the younger Terrell in his education and later career.

 Terrell was educated in the public schools of the District of Columbia.
 He attended the private, preparatory Groton School in Groton, Massachusetts.
 He was admitted to Harvard University, where he graduated as one of seven Magna Cum Laude scholars in 1884.
 While teaching for several years at the M Street School in Washington, DC, on October 18, 1891, Terrell married Mary Eliza Church.
 The two met at the Preparatory School for Colored Youth, now known as Dunbar H.S.
 This was a premier academic high school in a segregated system.
 After receiving his LL.B. degree in 1889, Terrell was a participant in the March 5, 1897 meeting of the American Negro Academy, to celebrate the memory of leader Frederick Douglass.
 From the founding of the organization Terrell remained active among the scholars, editors, and activists of this first major African American learned society.